 Homework challenges are half termly tasks in addition to the weekly homework.
 These challenges are set to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
-They are a great opportunity to show off your creativity.
+They are a great opportunity to show off some creativity.
 If the children complete any of the homework challenges, they will earn saves for the school shop.
-Please email all entries to the office.